This article discusses Strength (STR) and Body (BODY) numbers in the DC Heroes tabletop Role-Playing Game.

 This score covers the *vast* majority of people you’ll see on the street, despite their variations in age, mass, fitness, etc..

 The main types with this score are :

 - Markedly larger-than-average guys without intensive strength training.
 For instance, a bouncer picked for their intimidating height.

-- A person who isn’t exceptionally tall or large, but seriously trains for strength and hitting power.
+- Persons who aren’t exceptionally tall or large, but seriously trains for strength and hitting power.
 A seasoned, large boxer or full-time athlete in a suitable sport (hammer-throwing, body-building, rugby, gridiron football…) will likely qualify.
 Note that most soldiers train for endurance, not “strength” in the sense we use here.

-- Super-heroes and adventurers who may not quite qualify by the other two criteria, but have little problem with taking down common thugs in hand-to-hand combat.
+- Super-heroes and adventurers who don’t quite qualify by the other two criteria, but have little problem taking down common thugs in hand-to-hand combat.